Pedja94/Roads-Segmentation/README.md

   Predrag Nikolić

 Dataset is derived from kaggle competition.
 For purposes of this project all images and masks from train, val and test sets are combined into one dataset.
 Dataset can be divided into train, test and val in any given proportions.

+This project was later extended for purposes of road network extraction from satellite imagery.
+One main script was added for this purpose.

+Author:
+	Predrag Nikolić

 Install dependencies:
 ```python
 pip install -r req.txt
 ```

-Result of project can be seen in *Data Visualization.ipynb*
+Result of training experiments can be seen in *Data Visualization.ipynb*

-There are three main scripts:
+There are four main scripts:
 *deleteWhiteImages.py* - delete incomplete images that have complete masks, name of images are stored in imgList.txt *config/deleteWhiteImages.yaml*
 ```yaml